-If the accident did not cause you severe injuries, you would still need to see a doctor for a medical evaluation.
+If the accident did not cause you severe injuries, you will still need to see a doctor for a medical evaluation.
 Keep all medical treatment records, including x-rays and tests you receive.
-If the accident results in a severe injury requiring emergency care, try to collect as much information as possible from the list above when released from the hospital.
+If the accident results in a serious injury requiring emergency care, try to collect as much information as possible from the list above when released from the hospital.
 The more information you obtain at this point, the stronger your claim will be.
 Call us as soon as possible for a free case evaluation.
 We can provide you with further legal guidance, to ensure you are not taken advantage of by third parties.

 What Should I Not Do After a Head-On Collision?

 Do not provide statements to anyone other than the police without first contacting our firm.
-Insurance companies will contact you after the accident to obtain a recorded official statement – do not agree with this.
+Insurance companies will contact you after the accident to obtain a recorded official statement – do not agree to this.
 Driven by profit, insurance companies do not have your best interests in mind.
 Agents and legal teams will work to deny your claim, paying as little compensation as possible.

 After the accident, talk to the other driver with caution.
 Even casual conversation can be twisted or misconstrued, damaging your future case.
 If the other driver calls you to talk about the accident, politely decline the phone call.
 Work only through our legal team, do not attempt mediation on your own.

 How Can I Prove the Other Driver Caused My Accident?